michael-milette/moodle-enrol_invitation/README.md

 The Invitation Enrollment plug-in for Moodle allows instructor to invite students to their site and grant necessary access and role to them.

+## IMPORTANT: Current version

+This is the fork of the original UCLA plugin.
+The development of the UCLA plugin has stopped long time ago.
+The most recent version is now here: https://github.com/PetrovskYYY/moodle-enrol_invitation

 ## Download

 Visit the [GitHub page for the Invitation Enrolment plug-in](https://github.com/ucla/moodle-enrol_invitation) to download the package.